DanielePalaia/greenplumToSplunk/README.md

 This prototype is part of a test to experiment on the Greenplum MPP capabilities.
 We are trying to load a set of logs data from Greenplum to Splunk in parallel using writable web external tables</br>
 A previous experiment doing the opposite experiment (from Splunk to Greenplum) can be found here: </br>
 https://github.com/DanielePalaia/splunkExternalTables</br>
-But in this case is doing the opposite test.
-From a Greenplum table this is storing in parallel logs on Splunk passing through a writable web external table.</br>
 A .jar is provided (./target) </br>
 This one is taking in input a csv file and storing it on splunk </br>
 A bash script is encapsulating it.
 It catch piped input from Greenplum, save it on a temporary file and pass it to the .jar </br>